waffle-iron/scribe-si1/README.md

 ## Heroku

-* Scribe can be found in Heroku too, also visit
+* Scribe can be found in Heroku, also visit

 ```sh
 scribe-ufcg.herokuapp.com